Deep Double Descent via Smooth Interpolation: Experiments

 \section{Experiments}

-In this section, we present our empirical exploration of input-space sharpness of the loss landscape of deep networks as the model size and number of training epochs vary.
-Focusing on \textit{implicit regularization}~\citep{neyshabur2015search} promoted by learning algorithm and model architecture, we evaluate our sharpness measures on a series of networks of increasing number of parameters, trained without any form of explicit regularization (e.g.\ weight decay, batch normalization, dropout).
+In this section, we present our empirical exploration of input-space smoothness of the loss landscape of deep networks as model size and number of training epochs vary.
+Focusing on \textit{implicit regularization}~\citep{neyshabur2015search} promoted by optimization and model architecture, we evaluate our sharpness measures on networks with increasing number of parameters, trained without any form of explicit regularization (e.g.\ weight decay, batch normalization, dropout).
+We extend our analysis to common training settings in section~\ref{sec:experiments:resnet}.

 \paragraph{Experimental setup} We reproduce deep double descent by following the experimental setup of~\citet{nakkiran2019deep}.
-Specifically, we train a family of ConvNets formed by $4$ convolutional stages of controlled base width ${[}k, 2k, 4k, 8k{]}$, for $k = 1, \ldots, 64$, on the CIFAR-10 dataset with $20\%$ noisy training labels.
-All models are trained for $4000$ epochs using SGD with momentum $0.9$ and fixed learning rate.
+Specifically, we train a family of ConvNets formed by $4$ convolutional stages of controlled base width ${[}w, 2w, 4w, 8w{]}$, for $w = 1, \ldots, 64$, on the CIFAR-10 dataset with $20\%$ noisy training labels and on CIFAR-100.
+All models are trained for $4$k epochs using SGD with momentum $0.9$ and fixed learning rate.
 Following~\citet{arpit2019initialize}, to stabilize prolonged training, we use a learning rate warmup schedule.
-Furthermore, we extend our empirical results to training settings more commonly found in practice, and validate our main findings on a series of ResNet18s~\citep{he2015delving} of increasing base width $k = 1, \ldots, 64$, with batch normalization, trained with the Adam optimizer for $4000$ epochs using data augmentation.
+Furthermore, we extend our empirical results to training settings more commonly found in practice, and validate our main findings on a series of ResNet18s~\citep{he2015delving} of increasing base width $w = 1, \ldots, 64$, with batch normalization, trained with the Adam optimizer for $4$k epochs using data augmentation.
 We refer the reader to section~\ref{sec:appendix:training} for a full description of our experimental setting.
+In section~\ref{sec:appendix:transformers}, we extend our main results to Transformer networks trained on machine translation tasks.

+We begin our experiments by reproducing double descent for the test error for the ConvNets (Figure~\ref{fig:experiments:convnet-modelwise:test-double-descent}).
+Starting with small models and by increasing model size, a U-shaped curve is observed whereupon small models underfit the training data, as indicated by high train and test error.
+As model size increases, the optimal bias/variance trade-off is reached~\citep{geman1992biasvariance}.
+Mid-sized models increasingly overfit training data -- as shown by increasing test error for decreasing train error and loss -- until zero training error is achieved, and the training data is interpolated.
+The smallest interpolating model size is typically referred to as \textit{interpolation threshold}~\citep{belkin2019reconciling}.
+Near said threshold, the test error peaks.
+Finally, large overparameterized models achieve improved generalization, as marked by decreasing test error, while still interpolating the training set.